Noise-induced hearing loss: Workplace standards

-Employees are required to wear hearing protection when it is identified that their eight-hour time weighted average (TWA) is above the exposure action value of 90 dB.
+Employees must wear hearing protection when it is identified that their eight-hour time weighted average (TWA) exceeds the exposure action value of 90 dB.
 If subsequent monitoring shows that 85 dB is not surpassed for an eight-hour TWA, the employee is no longer required to wear hearing protection.

 In the European Union, directive 2003/10/EC mandates that employers shall provide hearing protection at noise levels exceeding 80 dB(A), and that hearing protection is mandatory for noise levels exceeding 85 dB(A).

 Both values are based on 8 hours per day, with a 3 dB exchange rate.

 A 2017 Cochrane review found low-quality evidence that legislation to reduce noise in the workplace was successful in reducing exposure both immediately and long-term.

 Sporting events

 Several sports stadiums pride themselves in having louder stadiums than their opponents because it may create a more difficult environment for opposing teams to play in.
 Currently, there are few studies on noise in sports stadiums, but some preliminary measurements show noise levels reaching 120 dB, and informal studies suggest that people may receive up to a 117% noise dose in one game.
 There are many challenges that face hearing conservationists such as sports culture.
 Sports fans will create noise in an attempt to distract other teams, and some sports teams have been known to create artificial noise in an attempt to make the stadium louder.
 In doing that, workers, teams, and fans may be at potential risk for damage to the auditory system.

-NIOSH conducted a health hazard evaluation and studies at Monster Trucking and Stock Car racing events, spectators average noise levels ranged from 95 to 100 dBA at the Monster Truck event and over 100 dBA at the stock car racing event.
+NIOSH conducted a health hazard evaluation and studies at Monster Trucking and Stock Car racing events.
+Spectators' average noise levels ranged from 95 to 100 dBA at the Monster Truck event and over 100 dBA at the stock car racing event.
 NIOSH researchers also published noise exposure levels for drivers, crew members, and staff.
 Noise levels at the Bristol Motor Speedway ranged from 96 dBA in the stands to 114 dBA for a driver inside a car during practice.
 Peak noise levels in the Pit area reached or exceeded 130 dB SPL, a level often associated with human hearing threshold for pain.
 Several prominent NASCAR drivers have complete or partial hearing loss and other symptoms from their many years of exposure.

-During the FIFA World Cup in 2010, noise levels created by fans blowing Vuvuzela averaged 131 dBA at the horn opening and 113 dBA at 2 meter distance.
+During the FIFA World Cup in 2010, noise levels created by fans blowing Vuvuzela averaged 131 dBA at the horn opening and 113 dBA at a 2-meter distance.
 Peak levels reached 144 dB SPL, louder than a jet engine at takeoff.